linode/docs/docs/development/introduction-to-awk/index.md

 #### Counting Characters

-In this example, the `countChars.awk` file calculates the number of characters found in an input files.
+In this example, the `countChars.awk` file calculates the number of characters found in an input file.

 1. Create and save the file `countChars.awk`: